coder/coder/examples/templates/devcontainer-docker/README.md

 ## Docker-in-Docker

-See the [Envbuilder documentation](https://github.com/coder/envbuilder/blob/main/docs/docker.md) for information on running Docker containers inside a devcontiner built by Envbuilder.
+See the [Envbuilder documentation](https://github.com/coder/envbuilder/blob/main/docs/docker.md) for information on running Docker containers inside a devcontainer built by Envbuilder.

 ## Caching